 A healthy life for all

-Building healthy communities is an important part of advancing racial, social and health equity.
-Together, we can Improve the socioeconomic determinants of health, advance health equity, racial equity and social justice through community engagement, and enhance behavioral health and well-being for all in the communities we serve.
+Building healthy communities is an important part of advancing racial, social, and health equity.
+Together, we can improve the socioeconomic determinants of health, advance health equity, racial equity, and social justice through community engagement, and enhance behavioral health and well-being for all in the communities we serve.
 Health doesn’t begin in the physician’s office or the hospital.
 It starts in our communities, in our homes, our schools, our places of worship, and our workplaces.

 Community Engagement

 Together, we will address the socioeconomic determinants of health, such as poverty, food insecurity, adverse childhood experiences, and racial equity.
-Through collaborative partnerships in the communities we serve, we aim to improve housing affordability and infrastructure; food security and nutrition; college and career-readiness; early childhood and school readiness; and non-profit capacity.
+Through collaborative partnerships in the communities we serve, we aim to improve housing affordability and infrastructure; food security and nutrition; college and career readiness; early childhood and school readiness; and non-profit capacity.

 - To address food insecurity, a co-op grocery store was created in 2015.